Andres6936/Cup.Graphics/Readme.md

 when implementing the library), is designed to avoid duplicate code.

 ### How to Use

-With the arrival of CMake 14, a script was added that allows you to get from the internet, taking this into account the user [TheLartians](https://github.com/TheLartians) decided to write a script for CMake that acts as a packages.
+With the arrival of CMake 14, a script was added that allows to get repositories from the Internet, taking into account this the user [TheLartians](https://github.com/TheLartians) decided to write a script for CMake that acts as a package manager.
 In my opinion, this marks a new step for C++ and CMake, allowing work with libraries that are downloaded and updated without direct intervention of the user.

 ### How to use
 To use this library, you need the script written by [TheLartians](https://github.com/TheLartians),